 Delaware's beautiful beaches are the state's most heavily utilized recreation resource.
 In fact, the U.S. Natural Resources Defense Council gave Delaware beaches its highest 5 star rating for ocean water quality and ranked Delaware beaches the cleanest among the 30 U.S. coastal states.
 There are 26 miles of sandy beaches bordering the Atlantic Ocean from the mouth of the Delaware Bay to the Maryland border.
 Of this space, 12 miles are contained within state parks.
 This includes Cape Henlopen State Park, located east on Savannah Road in Lewes; Delaware Seashore State Park, located on Del.
 Rt.
 1 between Dewey Beach and Bethany Beach; and Fenwick Island State Park, located on Del.
 Rt.
 1 between South Bethany and Fenwick Island.
 Come relax on our beautiful sandy beaches or have fun in the water.
+Explore our canals and bays, too!
+Recreational opportunities like parasailing, kiteboarding, paddling, boating, jet skiing, stand up paddleboarding, and pontoon boat tours including sunset tours, eco tours, music tours, etc, are extremely popular.
 There are plenty of ways to enjoy the Delaware beaches, bays and waterways.
+Read about some of them on our Outdoor Adventures page.

 Southern Delaware Beaches and Bays